damonnguyen7/MovieDB-Web-App/README.md

     - Add filtering by genre.
     - Show related movies.
     - Add a page for individual actor details.
     - ** Include pagination (note - themoviedb api returns total number of pages, but has a difficult time fetching movies for  higher number pages.
-Stick with single and double digit pagination numbers. ) **
+Stick with single and double digit pagination numbers for best experience. ) **
 - [x] 2.
 Add a caching layer for your requests to the 3rd party API.(I have implemented caching layer in ./routes/apiRouter.js using redis).
 - [x] 3.
 This not a design exercise, but UX polish that demonstrates your mastery of your frontend tool set is encouraged.
 - [x] 4.
 Add unit testing for your API(./routes/apiRouter-test.js).